jbullers/ramblings.blog/content/md/posts/2023-09-10-why-clojure.md

 Now imagine after working like that for years, you see Brett Victor showing off trees that appear to be dancing, or a platformer protagonist jumping with various heights, all by changing some variables live.
 No restarting, no loss of state between changes.
 The running program just adapted to his changes in realtime, allowing him to experiment and explore.
 He took the programming assembly line I was familiar with and turned it in to sculpting, where the line between what he was building and the stuff it was made of was practically non-existant.
 What fun it would be to code like that!

 Well, guess what Clojure can do?
-Because everything is immutable and state changes are carefully controlled and very explcit, you don't have to worry about the world changing out from under you when you don't expect it.
+Because everything is immutable and state changes are carefully controlled and very explicit, you don't have to worry about the world changing out from under you when you don't expect it.
 You're free to capture the old state as you apply transformations, making it easy to roll back to a previous state if you need to, or to visualize the differences.
 The language is also designed from the ground up to support redefining your globals and your functions.
 Anything you `def` you can `def` again to be something else.

 Not only *can* you work like this, it's *the* way to work.
 Clojure programmers hype the REPL all the time, but this isn't anything like what Python or JavaScript calls a REPL.
 It's not a thing on the side you can use to run some experiments, while your code sits over there in your favourite editor, completely separate.
 In Clojure, your favourite editor starts the REPL, connects to it, and your entire coding experience is **sending code from your editor to the REPL and getting responses back**.
 You define a function, test it out with some inputs, see something is amiss.
 You change the implementation, redefine it, try again.
 At no point in this flow do you need to restart the application.
 You can capture data from your experimentation to replay later, or save in formal test cases.

-It took my a while to really figure this out, but it's a whole new world when you do.
+It took me a while to really figure this out, but it's a whole new world when you do.
 For a long time, the overall design of the language and the immutability default were a big draw, as was Rich Hickey and the data-centric ideas that permeate the community.
 I couldn't shake the feeling that I was missing something though, because I just wasn't familiar enough.
 That was enough to keep me coming back until I cracked the code and really tried doing some actual REPL-Driven Development.
 And it was so.
 Much.
 Fun.

+## Wrapping Up
+If you're interested in Clojure, I strongly encourage you to watch experienced developers using their editors to full effect[^4], and to try it out yourself: there's no shortage of great tooling out there for everyone: Calva for VS Code, Cursive for the IntelliJ folks, CIDER for Emacs, and Conjure for NeoVim are some of the big ones.
+The language has a steep learning curve, especially coming from Java-style OOP languages, but I think the experience made me a better developer and the interactivity just made it a wonderful language for exploration.
+Clojure also has a very helpful and welcoming community; I found the [Clojurians Slack](http://clojurians.net/) particularly great.

+If you aren't new to Clojure, I wonder how you would answer the question: why is Clojure the language for you?
+Do you agree with my assessment?
+Does it miss the mark for you?
+Feel free to message me on the Clojurians Slack.
+I'm always keen to hear and learn from new perspectives.

 [^1]: A few of my favourites: [The Value of Values](https://youtu.be/-6BsiVyC1kM?si=dB5VGy2V5Kh9RGqz), [Simple Made Easy](https://youtu.be/LKtk3HCgTa8?si=6Xa3bZ75iFFTUce6), [The Language of the System](https://youtu.be/ROor6_NGIWU?si=tbdzbg1MZpHayEZL)
 [^2]: Shoutouts to *Functional Design in Clojure*, *ClojureStream Podcast*, and *defn*
 [^3]: Check out [Lambda Island](https://youtube.com/@LambdaIsland?si=_7iH5T15lRX5zP0R) and [emacsrocks](https://youtube.com/@emacsrocks?si=7Z2Z0HYuEu0m0MZL)
+[^4]: I've also been enjoying the content produced by [Andrey Fadeev](https://youtube.com/@andrey.fadeev?si=yeUPWCN4IOJvLD8i)